 I spent three weeks in Goa with her.
 We even shared a bed (not like that).
 She edited my book and gave me such a boost when I was on the verge of giving up.

 Every time I start to despair I would get another sign – an agent, an interview with Grazia, and then finally A 2 BOOK DEAL with a huge publisher.
 And suddenly I can live anywhere because I’m a WRITER.
-I can sit on a beach and write.
-And get paid.
-I can live anywhere.
+NB update.
+Writers earn next to nothing so actually can’t live just anywhere.
+But what is awesome is that I’m not working for the man.
+I’m free and I would never go back to working for anyone now.

 Lessons to be learnt here: